gnzlbg/cpp_skeleton/README.md

 - Targets to check the format and reformat your code automatically.
 - Semantic versioning.
-- Automatic documentation generation from doxygen.
-- Automatic upload of the documentation to gh-pages.
 - Provide FindLib.cmake files for common libraries that automatically. get the last version from their repository:
     - [ASIO][],